UCLALibrary/generateMODS/README.md

 # GenerateMODS maven application

-#### This OPENCSV project is used to create MODS from a spreadsheet for IDEP
+#### This openCSV library is used to create MODS from a spreadsheet for IDEP
 #### The spreadsheet mapping is [here](https://docs.google.com/spreadsheets/d/1TTQKmFVWYumsWC5QwKf5E7bxzAmgnefOHrzAiCiQfrU/edit#gid=15338334)
 #### This should not be used for  `Green Movement`
 # Environment Setup - Windows 10 64-bit